ByteMeDirk/apache-airflow-data-engineer/README.md

 Mastering Apache Airflow for Data Engineers: A Comprehensive Guide to Key Features and Functionalities

+You can find the link to the tutorial [here](https://medium.com/@bytemedirk/apache-airflow-for-data-engineers-ca39cc897070).

 # Airflow Environment Setup

 This project uses Apache Airflow to manage and schedule data pipelines.
 The project is containerized using Docker and